 I like to have several go recipes that don’t require any refrigerated or highly perishable items and this Risotto recipe is easily adjusted.

-• Onions: Although the onions have a medium shelf life, its good to have some dehydrated minced onions on hand if you find yourself without a fresh onion.
+• Onions: Although onions have a medium shelf life, it’s good to have some dehydrated minced onions on hand if you need fresh onions.
 You can find dried and minced onions in the herbs and spice aisle of the grocery store.

-• Asparagus: You can use a canned asparagus or ones marinated in a jar.
-But I would suggest eliminating them and opting for a canned mushroom or canned collard greens.
+• Asparagus: You can use canned asparagus or ones marinated in a jar.
+But I suggest eliminating them and opting for canned mushrooms or collard greens.

 • Lemon: Use a lemon pepper instead.